 - Ability to positively influence and encourage others

 - Knowledge of teaching and the ability to design interesting sessions

 - Patience and the ability to remain calm in stressful situations

 - The ability to create the best conditions for learning or teaching new things

 What are the main responsibilities of a Trainer?

-- Designing and deliver training sessions on key topics, areas for improvement and knowledge gaps
+- Designing and delivering training sessions on key topics, areas for improvement, and knowledge gaps

 - Monitoring training compliance reports for the business